apsears/serbian_pyspark/README.md

 # serbian_pyspark
+A demonstration of pyspark on a corpus of Serbian language scraped from the web.

 The Serbian Web Corpus: [srWaC](http://nlp.ffzg.hr/resources/corpora/srwac/) contains nearly a billion tokens in the Serbo-Croatian language scraped from .rs domains.
 Each word is lemmatized and characterized with linguistic properties to save computation time.